the-events-calendar/image-widget/readme.txt

 1. Download and install the Image Widget plugin
 1. From your WordPress admin screen, select Plugins from the menu
 1. Activate the Image Widget plugin
-1. Go to Appearance > Widget to place the widget
+1. Go to Appearance > Widget to place the widget in your sidebar in the Design

 If you run into any questions or have suggestions, please visit the forum to post questions or comments.